-- Kirk Offel, Executive Vice President of Platform Delivery at Aligned Energy, explores how capacity planning is different in the age of the cloud.
+- Kirk Offel, Executive Vice President of Platform Delivery at Aligned, explores how capacity planning is different in the age of the cloud.

 - As alternatives to on-premises data centers, colocation and cloud enable new approaches to capacity planning.
 It’s a hybrid approach, where end-users allow the risk tolerance of each application to drive the what-goes-where decision.

 - Retail colocation.
 Wholesale colocation.
 Managed services.
 Cloud.
 At the right data center, an enterprise end-user can access all of these under one roof.